Visit Investors & Advisors Site | Support |

 Importantly, these themes are not siloed—they impact each other.
 This framework helps us to identify these interrelationships and take a holistic view of sustainability.

-• Companies that excel at managing both business fundamentals and material ESG issues will likely outperform their peers over time.
+• Companies that excel at managing business fundamentals and material sustainability issues will likely outperform their peers over time.

-• ESG analysis complements traditional financial analysis and results in a more comprehensive understanding of risks and opportunities.
+• Environmental, social and governance (ESG) analysis complements traditional financial analysis and results in a more comprehensive understanding of risks and opportunities.

-• ESG integration, rather than exclusionary screening, improves diversification and produces a more robust opportunity set.
+• Integration, rather than exclusionary screening, improves diversification and produces a more robust opportunity set.

 Authors